ai-forever/railway_infrastructure_detection_aij2021/readme_en.md

 ## Task setting

 Based on the photos, you should create the detection algorithm for the following objects:
-- "Car" (автомобиль),
+- "Car" (car),
-- "Human" (человек),
+- "Human" (human),
-- "Wagon" (вагон)*,
+- "Wagon" (wagon)*,
-- "FacingSwitchL" (стрелочный перевод по ходу движения, влево),
+- "FacingSwitchL" (turnout switch in the direction of travel, to the left),
-- "FacingSwitchR" (стрелочный перевод по ходу движения, вправо),
+- "FacingSwitchR" (turnout switch in the direction of travel, to the right),
-- "FacingSwitchNV" (стрелочный перевод по ходу движения, вне видимости),
+- "FacingSwitchNV" (turnout switch in the direction of travel, out of sight),
-- "TrailingSwitchL" (стрелочный перевод против хода движения, влево),
+- "TrailingSwitchL" (turnout switch against the course of movement, to the left),
-- "TrailingSwitchR" (стрелочный перевод против хода движения, вправо),
+- "TrailingSwitchR" (turnout switch against the course of movement, to the right),
-- "TrailingSwitchNV" (стрелочный перевод против хода движения, вне видимости),
+- "TrailingSwitchNV" (turnout switch against the direction of travel, out of sight),
-- "SignalE" (разрешающий сигнал светофора),
+- "SignalE" (traffic light permitting),
-- "SignalF" (запрещающий сигнал светофора).
+- "SignalF" (no traffic light).

-Одновременно требуется разметить сегментационные маски для следующих элементов:
+Besides, you need to put segmentation masks for the following elements:
- - 6 - "MainRailPolygon" (главный ЖД-полигон);
+ - 6 - "MainRailPolygon";
- - 7 - "AlternativeRailPolygon" (вспомогательный ЖД-полигон);
+ - 7 - "AlternativeRailPolygon";
- - 10 - "Train" (поезд)*.
+ - 10 - "Train"*.

 Note: * - the first and last railcars are to be detected, and other railcars need segmentation masks.